 It derives the cash flow from the operating activities.
 The net income is collected from the income sheet.
 The financial statement is generated on an accounting system.
 Hence, users ought to make changes.
 It also includes adding back the non-operating expenses that do not affect the cash flow.

-Step-by-Step Procedures to Create Cash Flow Statement Format Using Direct Method in Excel
+Create Cash Flow Statement Format Using Direct Method in Excel: Step-by-Step Procedures

 Today, we will apply the Direct Method to generate a cash flow statement format in Excel.
 In the following steps, we will create the template for the cash flow statement first and then, demonstrate the calculation.
 The steps are quite easy.
 Let’s observe the steps below to see how we can create a cash flow statement.